Chatterbox TTS Voice Channel

 Interface 1: OpenAI Compatible Interface (/v1/audio/speech)

-This interface does not require reference audio and can be called directly using the OpenAI SDK.
+This interface does not require a reference audio file and can be called directly using the OpenAI SDK.

 from openai import OpenAI